-To reach the car park where you can enter Sekumpul waterfall is quite easy to find if you follow your Google Maps.
-But things at the entrance of Sekumpul has changed since February 2019.
-Before, you only had to pay the 20.000 IDR waterfall entrance fee.
-But since February 2019 there is a fence at the path where you enter the downstream part.
-The local people of the village Sekumpul await you there, and say that you have to pay for a guide who helps you to the waterfall.
+Things have changed at the entrance of Sekumpul waterfall since February 2019.
+Before, you only had to pay the 20.000 IDR Sekumpul waterfall entrance fee.
+But since February 2019 there is a fence at the path where you enter the downstream part of Sekumpul waterfall.
+The local people of the village Sekumpul await you there, and say that you have to pay for a “guide” who helps you down to the waterfall.
 They will tell you a story about a ‘new government regulation’ which is ridiculous.
 This is just an extra way of money making for them, and “packages” start at 125.000 IDR up to 300.000 IDR!!
-This is very, very questionable because in this way they force you to pay for a guide you don’t need.
+This is very, very questionable because in this way they force you to pay for a guide you actually don’t need.
 Be sure to use your bargaining skills and lower the price as much as possible!!
-The stairs are well maintained and the path to the waterfall shows itself.
-You can hike to Sekumpul waterfall in 15 minutes.
-Sometimes it’s a bit steep on the way back, and you have to cross a stream.
-Rocks can be slippery, but if you walk with full attention you can easily do this hike yourself.
+The stairs are well maintained and the path to the waterfall is easy to follow.

 Two waterfalls for the price of one

-Before you reach the fence you’ll see an amazing viewpoint on Sekumpul waterfall as seen below on the picture.
+Before you reach the fence you’ll see an amazing viewpoint on Sekumpul waterfall as seen on the picture below.
 On a sunny day you will even see a rainbow appear close to the waterfall.
-Before you arrive all the way down at Sekumpul waterfall, first you will cross a stream where you can see a hidden waterfall on the left side.
+Before you arrive all the way down at Sekumpul waterfall, first you have to cross a stream where you can find a waterfall hidden in a canyon on the left side.
 Climb the rocks and wade a little bit through the water and you’ll see another beauty of a waterfall.
-See the picture from Ilse below.
-If you walk a little bit further you’ve arrived at the bottom of Sekumpul waterfall, and you will feel the power and spray of this amazing waterfall on your face, and the closer you get the wetter you get!
+See the picture below.
+After exploring this waterfall, you only have to walk a bit further to arrive at the bottom of Sekumpul waterfall.
+You will feel the power and spray of this amazing waterfall on your face, and the closer you get the wetter you get!

 Sekumpul waterfall entrance fee